MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/configure-a-kms-host-computer-for-office.md

 To get the KMS key, sign in to the [Volume Licensing Service Center (VLSC)](https://www.microsoft.com/licensing/servicecenter/default.aspx) and download the KMS key for each product and version of Office that you want KMS to activate.

 > [!NOTE]
-> If you are setting up KMS on Windows 7 volume license edition or Windows Server 2008 R2, you must first install a patch as described in Microsoft Knowledge Base article [2757817](https://go.microsoft.com/fwlink/p/?LinkId=254800).
+> If you are setting up KMS on Windows 7 volume license edition or Windows Server 2008 R2, you must first install a patch as described in this [support article](https://support.microsoft.com/topic/22412808-3176-fa2c-6610-4be38f850d3a).
 This patch allows the KMS host computer to activate Office clients that run on Windows 8 and Windows Server 2012.

 > [!NOTE]
 > - Support for Windows 7 and Windows Server 2008 R2 ended on January 14, 2020.